leotovell/Graph-Visualiser/README.md

-# Graph-Visualiser
+# Graph visualiser

-Visualise (weighted, non-directional) graphs with their vertices and edges.
+A Java project to visualise graphs (G = V,E).

+I eventually want to make this a graphing tool with different algorithms and so.
+(Kruskals, Dijkstras and DFS/BFS).